Sydney-Informatics-Hub/hello-nextflow/docs/session1/04_inputs.md

         }
         ```

 **Yes!
-Our pipeline now uses an input channel!**
+Your pipeline now uses an input channel!**

 !!! abstract "Summary"

-    In this step we have learned:
+    In this step you have learned:

     1. How to use Channel factories
     2. How to how to add process inputs